SiyuXiao8/Portfolio-Website/README.md

 This is a Portfolio Website that I built to let people know what my backgrounds are and the projects I've done.
 It is responsive and can be access on computer, phones, and tablets.
+It also offers visitor the ability to change the theme/color of the website.

 # Getting Started with Create React App